Muddykarp/Deep-Learning-on-KMNIST-Dataset/README.md

 ## Goal
 This project aims to use deep learning to classify and predict Kuzushiji characters with the use of Kuzushiji-MNIST (KMNIST) dataset.
 This is achieved by developing a sufficiently robust neural network model that can accurately classify Kuzushiji characters with high accuracy, f1-score and cohen's kappa score.

-**Accuracy** represents the number of correct classifications over the total number of classification attempts, and the goal is to achieve >80% accuracy.
+**Accuracy** represents the number of correct classifications over the total number of classification attempts, and the goal is to achieve >80% accuracy. <br>
 **F1-Score** indicates the overall performance of the classification model and can reflect on how it can correctly identify positive cases while minimizing false positives and negatives.
-The goal is to achieve >80% f1-score.
+The goal is to achieve >80% f1-score. <br>
-**Cohen's Kappa Score** indicates the classification model's accuracy, and the goal is to achieve >80% score.
+**Cohen's Kappa Score** indicates the classification model's accuracy, and the goal is to achieve >80% score. <br>

 ## Approach
 - Conduct data split on the dataset.